Alert

 1. Review the claim and gather additional information

-If not already completed, follow the initial entitlement procedure to determine if the accident was sufficient to cause the diagnosed injury, regardless of whether the worker has a pre-existing condition.
+If not already completed, follow the 1-1 Initial entitlement decision, 1-2 Initial entitlement decision - psychiatric or psychological injury or 1-10 Additional entitlement decision procedure to determine if the accident, compensable injury, or treatment for the compensable injury was sufficient to cause the diagnosed injury, regardless of whether the worker has a pre-existing condition.
 If not, review the claim, mechanism of injury and the medical information to determine if:

 • There is evidence of a condition that might have existed prior to the accident (evidence may be identified in x-rays or other diagnostic testing, physician’s reporting, surgical reporting, medical opinions, etc., and/or the worker or employer may report that the worker has a pre-existing condition) and

-• There is a possibility the work accident caused the condition to worsen, deteriorate or become symptomatic to the point that the worker is unable to perform their date of accident duties.
+• There is a possibility the work accident, compensable injury, or treatment for the compensable injury caused the condition to worsen, deteriorate or become symptomatic to the point that the worker is unable to perform their date of accident duties.

 Consider: